By James Chittenden

 Social media is a major driver of traffic to news sites.
 CNN, as one of the major sites, is at or near the top of rankings of social media followers AND traffic.

 Media coverage and social media engagement can multiply each other.
+And media-generated anger can boost your business too.

 These news companies know their audiences well.
 For example, the Pew Research Center published a study of political party registration of viewers of top news outlets.
 The results will confirm what you always suspected, but read it anyway because the knowledge will come in handy later.